emperorofmars/stf-unity/readme.md

 ![Screenshot of an STF file's inspector in Unity, containing a list of detected addons, with a checkbox to apply it to the current model.](./doc/img/import_settings_addons.png)

 ### Material Format
-As part of creating this format, i created the beginning of a universal material format, preliminarily called: MTF - Material Transfer Format.
+As part of creating this format, I created the beginning of a universal material format, preliminarily called: MTF - Material Transfer Format.
 It's not fleshed out at all and exists in an incredibly basic form, but this is the idea:

 Materials consist of a dictionary of properties.
 A set of universal properties will be defined and must be used in its specified manner.
 These include albedo, roughness, specular, glossiness, ...
 The name is used as the key for the dictionary.